 - Nightmare Fuel: The Ku Klux Klan rally is absolutely terrifying.

 - Tear Jerker: Tommy's reaction as he's about to be lynched.
 He believes it's the Devil's way of collecting on his debt, but at the same time he doesn't understand why the Klansmen are dragging him to his death when he hadn't done anything to cross them other than not be their favorite color:"I ain't never harmed you gentlemen.
 Either one of you...
 I ain't never harmed nobody!"

 - Vindicated by History: It's kind of in the process of this currently.
 Some Coen Brothers fans still give this a mixed review, while more and more are starting to see it as a masterpiece.
 There is a growing base that calls it the Coens' finest film.

-Why Would Anyone Take Her Back?: Penny is a shrill, demanding harpy who lies to her daughters about their father right in front of him, shows him no loyalty or affection throughout the entire movie, and refuses to remarry him unless he retrieves her old wedding ring in the cabin that is now underwater.
+- Why Would Anyone Take Her Back?: Penny is a shrill, demanding woman who lies to her daughters about their father right in front of him, shows him no loyalty or affection throughout the entire movie, and refuses to remarry him unless he retrieves her old wedding ring in the cabin that is now underwater.
 Not that Everett is exactly an upstanding citizen himself, but he must really love his daughters if he's willing to put up with that.
 Although her standoffish behavior may be a reaction to having to put up with Everett's selfish, scheming ways the entire time they were married.